Phoenix Highway Maintenance Accident Lawyers

 Highway-maintenance-related accidents are often restricted by a narrow timeframe in which to file a claim.
 It must also be proven that the issue of highway maintenance was previously ignored and that the defect could have been fixed with proper care or a redesign.
 If, for instance, Maricopa County received several warnings about a pothole, but did nothing about it, and another person was injured, it could be grounds for a lawsuit.
 On the other hand, if a tree fell onto the highway and someone crashed into it, but the County didn’t have not enough time or notice to remove it, a highway maintenance claim would be far more difficult to prove.

 While proving that your accident was caused by a highway maintenance issue can be difficult, it can be done with the right legal team by your side.
-The skilled Phoenix car accident attorneys at Breyer Law Offices, P.C., will fight to get you the compensation you deserve.
+The skilled Phoenix highway accident attorneys at The Husband & Wife Law Team will fight to get you the compensation you deserve.

 You may be drowning in costly medical treatment, lost wages, and financial burdens.
 Getting compensation from those responsible for your injuries can provide much-needed relief.
 Contact our office today at (602) 457-6222 for a free consultation.